Ada Dietz: Algebraic weaving

-A piece based on the formula (a + b + c + d + e + f)2, submitted to the Little Loomhouse Country Fair in Louisville, Kentucky received such a positive response, which prompted a collaboration between Dietz and Little Loomhouse's founder, Lou Tate.
+A piece based on the formula (a + b + c + d + e + f)2, submitted to the Little Loomhouse Country Fair in Louisville, Kentucky received a positive response, which prompted a collaboration between Dietz and Little Loomhouse's founder, Lou Tate.
 The fruits of the collaboration included the booklet Algebraic Expressions in Handwoven Textiles and a traveling exhibit which continued throughout the 1950s.

 History and development

 Dietz was a high school biology and math teacher when she met Ruth E. Foster, a professional weaver with the Hewson Studios in Los Angeles.
 Foster's work inspired Dietz to begin studying weaving at Wayne University in Detroit under Nellie Sargent Johnson.
 Her experiments in writing weaving drafts began in Johnson's classes.
 It was later when Dietz and Foster were driving north to study at the Banff School of Fine Arts in Canada that she began using mathematical equations.
 She wanted "a reason for writing a draft in a definite way", and went to the mathematical equations she had worked with for so long.